aws/aws-cdk/packages/@aws-cdk/integ-tests/README.md

 #### Match

 `integ-tests` also provides a `Match` utility similar to the `@aws-cdk/assertions` module. `Match` can be used to construct the `ExpectedResult`.
-While the utility is similar, only a subset of methods are currently available on the `Match` utility of this module: `arrayWith`, `objectLike`, `stringLikeRegexp` and `serializedJson`.
+While the utility is similar, only a subset of methods are currently available on the `Match` utility of this module: `arrayWith`, `arrayEquals`, `objectLike`, `stringLikeRegexp` and `serializedJson`.

 ```ts
 declare const message: AwsApiCall;